jundalisay/spblist/content/en/research/sarkar/idea/chapter-08.md

 A yoga sádhaka practises the scientific method of spiritual approach with the help of this kulakuńd́alinii.

-Within the self of the yoga sádhaka, the force of fundamental negativity fights out and aggressively rises up against the force of Avidyámáyá and thereby gets domination over the flow of fundamental positivity.
+Within the self of the yoga sádhaka, the force of fundamental negativity fights out and aggressively rises up against the force of Avidyámáyá.
+- Thereby, it gets domination over the flow of fundamental positivity.

 **This path of non-compromising aggressive spirituality is the only way to ultimate oneness with Infinite Consciousness.**